Question:1

 Question:23

-How are you required to conduct yourself according to the occurrence that is depicted in the following picture?
+How would you conduct yourself according to the situation depicted in the following picture?

 Category : Safety